Development grants

 • Rescind the request for proposals

-• City staff reviewed proposals through a set selection process.
+• City staff review proposals through a set selection process.
 Factors included:

 • Project readiness